 /**

-* Ensure the 'meta_query' argument passed to the class constructor is well-formed.
+* Ensures the 'meta_query' argument passed to the class constructor is well-formed.

 *